Azure-Samples/cloud-services-for-iot/CSPIoT/README.md

 > Template parameters file: cspiot.parameters.json
 > -----------------------
 >
-> **Device Analytics:** If deeper analytic capabilities are required, the HDInsights or DocDB options are suggested.
+> **Data Management for Devices:** If deeper analytic capabilities are required, the HDInsights or DocDB options are suggested.
 > **Option 1: HDInsight**
 > -----------------------
 > Deployment template: HDInsight.deploy.json